dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 | s_pThreadStore      | pointer | 0x0100ffe0 |

 The `FEATURE_EH_FUNCLETS` global's value comes from the baseline - not the in-memory data descriptor.
-By contrast, `FEATUER_COMINTEROP` comes from the in-memory data descriptor - with the value embedded directly in the json since it is known at build time and does not vary.
+By contrast, `FEATURE_COMINTEROP` comes from the in-memory data descriptor - with the value embedded directly in the json since it is known at build time and does not vary.
 Finally the value of the pointer `s_pThreadStore` comes from the auxiliary vector's offset 0 since it is an execution-time value that is only known to the running process.